-Google turned 20 two weeks ago, and while it is surprising to some that Google has been around for so long, I’d struggle to imagine going through a day without using one of its products.
+Google turned 20 recently, and while it is surprising to some that Google has been around for so long, I’d struggle to imagine going through a day without using one of its products.
 Most of these products are heavily relied upon, taken for granted and ‘free’.
 As a consumer, I use Gmail, Google’s search engine and Google Maps most days.
 In addition to this in my professional life, I’m heavily dependent on Google Analytics to provide insights into the success of work we do for our digital marketing clients.
 If tracking software is installed on a website, we usually find that Google Analytics has been chosen.
 Why not – after all it is free.
 However, it’s often surprising to me how few installations have been optimised to make the most of this valuable tool.

 The following are steps we take every time we install Google Analytics on a website, and once it’s done you can leave the tracking to run and come back at a later date to find helpful insights instead of being faced with a lot of data which is hard to make sense of.
 However, if you want to find out more about using Google Analytics to measure the success of your digital marketing, book a place on one of our upcoming ‘How to Measure Digital Marketing Success with Google Analytics’ workshops.

 1 Connect your site to Google Search Console